Why a Shared Savings Program Is Critical to CalAIM

 Q: What else should the state do to advance payment reform broadly in Medi-Cal?

 A: Among the many reforms that could be adopted, two rise to the top.
-To achieve the Medi-Cal Healthier California for All vision, Medi-Cal payments to Federally Qualified Health Centers (FQHCs) must be tied to performance.
+To achieve the CalAIM vision, Medi-Cal payments to Federally Qualified Health Centers (FQHCs) must be tied to performance.
 FQHCs provide roughly half of all primary care services to Medi-Cal patients, and they are paid based on antiquated rules that discourage innovation and provide little accountability for quality of care and patient outcomes.
 We should advance a smarter way to pay for care in this vital arm of the safety net, just as we have already begun successfully with our public hospitals through the PRIME program.

 The state also should establish plan-specific quality goals.
 Right now, Medi-Cal managed care plans can be financially penalized if they fall short of the national 50th percentile on quality metrics.
 While this is an improvement from previous years when plans were required to meet the national 25th percentile, we can and should hold plans financially responsible for meeting a higher standard of continuous quality improvement.